The mental and emotional health of all students at Tatachilla is regarded as a high priority.

 College dog

 Sometimes wellbeing is best nurtured through one-on-one contact with those who cannot speak: animals.
-To that end, all students at the college have the opportunity to regularly interact with the college’s resident Golden Retriever (Misty), who spends time in classrooms and outdoor play spaces across all year levels.
+To that end, all students at the college have the opportunity to regularly interact with the college’s resident Golden Retriever, Misty (pictured), who spends time in classrooms and outdoor play spaces across all year levels.

 Misty plays a special role in helping connect children through their shared love of animals and facilitating positive feelings of calmness, attachment, familiarity, trust, confidence and empathy.
 Interactions with Misty also teach students about responsibility, respect for life, friendship and trust.